NikyAviator/nikolaikocev/README.md

 docker pull eclair2093/nikyaviator-frontend:latest
 ```

-This command downloads the latest version of the Nikolai Kocev's frontend application image to your local machine.
+This command downloads the latest version of the nikolaikocev's frontend application image to your local machine.

 Run the Container: After pulling the image, you can run the application with the following command: